Chargeback Analyst

 This is an important distinction to make.
 These roles appear very similar, but they should be two separate positions.
 Each specializes in a different facet of chargeback management.

 Processes like representment are difficult and time-consuming.
-They require a ton of research, meticulous record keeping, and the ability to make decisions on the fly.
-A chargeback manager needs to understand the data collection and implementation stage, and also be able to communicate that information to all relevant parties in a timely and effective manner.
-In contrast, your chargeback analyst is focused on the finer details of parsing that data.
+They require a ton of research, meticulous record-keeping, and the ability to make decisions on the fly.
+A chargeback manager needs to understand the data collection and implementation stage and also be able to communicate that information to all relevant parties in a timely and effective manner.

-So, yes… you can manage chargebacks in-house.
+You can manage chargebacks in-house.
 However, it's a difficult task, and there's a limited prospect of success.
 Before you decide, consider these questions:

 • Are there any guarantees?

-• Do you need on-demand assistance, or long-term chargeback reduction?
+• Do you need on-demand assistance or long-term chargeback reduction?

 • Does either method support future technology and fraud trends?